addonelson/Homework02/README.md

 # <Horiseon Code Refactor>
 ## Description
 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:
 - What was your motivation?
+This project Motivation was brought on to help clean up and re-factor the code to help improve the sites accessibility and function.
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+I built this project to help improve my skillset in semantic elements.
 - What problem does it solve?
+This page had broken links, and semantic element flow.
+All areas of the page are now working properly.
 - What did you learn?
+Taking on this project I learned alot about how a page should be formatted, also how the css.style sheet co-exists and supports the html code to give your the desired look and functionality for the page.
 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.
 - [Installation](#installation)